keithlegg/gnolmec/README.md

 # opengl_in_c

+A toolkit for 2D and 3D graphics in C.

-One of the first tests I did to learn about writing an openGL app on Linux in C.
+One of the first tests I did to learn about writing an openGL application on Linux in C.

-My original motivation for writing this was that I needed a way to display an image on the screen in real time from some electronics that were scanning it and beaming the pixels in byte at a time.
+My original motivation for writing this was that I needed a way to display an image on the screen in real time from some electronics that were driving a homemade electron microscope.

-This is a branch of semraster (https://github.com/keithlegg/semraster), which is a snapshot of the project in some sort of working state.

-That project ended, but this continues to live as a set of tools for playing with graphics and general nerdery.
+There is some really old serial port code in here, and I would like to revive it as well as hook up an FTDI driver so we can have data flowing in/out to visualize cool things.

+For more info on the microscope project go here: (https://github.com/keithlegg/semraster)

 Tested on Linux and OSX.